 Once academic program needs are identified by the campuses or by General Administration, General Administration, in consultation with the campuses, shall forward, after appropriate review, recommendations to the Board of Governors regarding how best to meet those needs.
-All campuses shall have an opportunity to participate in a process for determining recommending the best way to meet address those needs.
-Disciplinary and cross-disciplinary processes that utilize campus faculty and administrators shall be established to determine whether expansion of a current degree program, collaboration in a joint degree program, an online degree program, or a stand-alone degree program is the best option.
-In these processes, faculty expertise is essential for sound academic decision making at the campus and system levels.
-At the campus, disciplinary, cross-disciplinary, University, and Board levels, analysis and recommendation of the need for a new academic program, the place for its establishment, and the method of its delivery shall be based on:
+All campuses shall have an opportunity to participate in a process for recommending the best way to address those needs.
+Disciplinary and cross-disciplinary processes that utilize campus faculty and administrators shall be established to recommend whether expansion of a current degree program, collaboration in a joint degree program, an online degree program, or a standalone degree program is the best option.
+Campuses are urged to give high priority to collaborative or joint program development.